-Some folks don't bother growing carrots in the home garden because they're so readily available at the store, but once you've tried a homegrown carrot, you'll be hooked.
+Some folks don't bother growing carrots in the garden because they're so readily available at the store, but once you've tried a homegrown carrot, you'll be hooked.
 Like many homegrown vegetables, garden fresh carrots tend to be sweeter and more flavorful than their store bought counterparts.
 You can also grow carrots in a variety of colors – purple carrots, white carrots, red carrots, yellow carrots and many shades of orange carrots.
-Growing carrots in containers can be challenging, but is possible with the right container and the right carrots.
-In this post we'll cover carrot growing tips and common questions.
+Growing carrots in containers is possible with the right container and the right carrots.
+In this post we'll cover how to grow carrots, from planting to harvest, plus some common carrot questions.

 Growing Carrots – Quick Guide

-- Harvest when carrots reach desired size, or before heavy frost.
+- Harvest carrots when they reach desired size, or before hard frost.

 How to Grow Carrots – Step by Step Instructions